l460289052/Orbitool/readme.md

 There are 3 parts: Toolbar, Tabs, Formula/Masslist.

 If you have no idea about this.
-Just open 'Oribitool.exe' and follow those steps
+Just open 'Orbitool.exe' and follow those steps

 1. add a single file ->
 2. 'Average selected file' button ->